How to Take Care of Dyed Hair

 The hair shaft is made up of three key parts:

-The cortex however, is the most important part of your hair.
-It comprises 90 percent of your hair's weight, and contains all the pigment and structural material to give hair its shape and color.
+The cortex is the most important part of your hair.
+It comprises 90 percent of your hair's weight and contains all the pigment and structural material that gives hair its shape and color.
 If the cortex is damaged, hair can literally stretch apart like wet tissue paper.

-Science hasn't been able to determine what, if any, the medulla's function is.
+Science hasn't been able to determine what the medulla's function is or if it even has one.
 All that is known is that the medulla forms the core of the hair shaft.
 It is possible that it assists in lending the hair shaft structural integrity, but cases where it seems to not be present in some people suggest any structural role it has isn't too important overall.

 - The hair is more porous